 Think safety, whether you are at work, doing work experience, or seeking work

-Not all of Oxfordshire’s young people go to school – some are educated at home
+Most of Oxfordshire’s children and young people go to school or college – but some are educated at home

 Lesbian, Gay, Bisexual, Transgender or Questioning - find out more about sexuality and gender identity.